netsym/primogeni/README.md

 ## Prepare Runtime Environments

-One needs to specify the runtime environment to run experiments.
-PrimoGENI supports the following types of runtime environments:
+One needs to specify the runtime environment to launch experiments.
+PrimoGENI supports two types of runtime environments:
-  * *Local machine*: The experiments can run on the same machine where Slingshot is run.
-Currently, local machine supports simulation-only experiments.
-The next version of PrimoGENI will enable hybrid experiments with simulated and emulated components on the local machine.
-By default, Slingshot already has the local machine runtime environment created for use.
+  * *Local Machine*: One can run an experiment can run on the same machine where Slingshot is located.
+Currently, local machine supports only simulation experiments, and they are typically small experiments.
+In its next version, PrimoGENI will allow hybrid experiments on the local machine with both simulated and emulated components.
+Note that one does not need to explicitly install the local machine runtime environment; it has already been created by default.
-  * *GENI slice*: The experiments can run on a preallocated GENI slice with at least two machines (or VMs) booted from an existing PrimoGENI OS image, all connected through a LAN.
-Slingshot uses the Manifest RSpec (i.e., the resource description exported from GENI experimenter tools) as input to create a runtime environment corresponding to each GENI slice.
-Currently, PrimoGENI supports ProtoGENI (www.protogeni.net), and both InstaGENI (http://groups.geni.net/geni/wiki/GENIRacksHome/InstageniRacks) and ExoGENI (www.exogeni.net) racks.
+  * *GENI Slice*: The experiments can run on pre-allocated GENI slices, each consisted of at least two machines (or VMs) booted from an existing PrimoGENI OS image.
+The machines in the slice much be all connected through a LAN.
+Slingshot uses the "manifest rspec" (i.e., the xml description returned by the GENI experimenter tools upon resource allocation) as input to create a runtime environment.
+Currently, PrimoGENI supports experiments on ProtoGENI (www.protogeni.net), and both InstaGENI (http://groups.geni.net/geni/wiki/GENIRacksHome/InstageniRacks) and ExoGENI (www.exogeni.net) racks.

-In the following, we discuss how to create runtime environments for different GENI resources.
+In the following, we discuss how to create the runtime environments for different GENI resources:
+  * If you haven't already done so, you need to generate an ssh keypair in the `~/.ssh` directory (so that you will be able to log onto GENI slices without using passphrase):<br>
+      `cd ~/.ssh`<br>
+      `ssh-keygen -f id_geni_rsa_nopass`<br>
+      `ssh-add id_geni_rsa_nopass`<br>
+    You need to upload the public key (`id_geni_rsa_nopass.pub`) to the GENI portal (https://portal.geni.net); it's under `Profile` and `SSH Keys`.

-First, we need to create the GENI slice.
+  * Create the GENI slice.
 If you are new to GENI you can learn about using GENI from [here](http://groups.geni.net/geni/wiki/GENIExperimenterWelcome).
-One can create GENI slices on GENI portal (https://portal.geni.net) or using experimenter tools, such as Flack/Jacks, GENI Desktop, and Omni.
+One can create a GENI slice at the GENI portal (https://portal.geni.net) or using separate experimenter tools, such as Flack/Jacks, GENI Desktop, and Omni.
+Each slice must contain at least two machines connected by a LAN.
+Also, you need to specify the respective PrimoGENI OS image for the machines depending on the GENI resource type:
-  * ExoGENI: set the `Name` of the `Disk Image` to be `http://users.cis.fiu.edu/~mobai001/primogeni_exo_image/image_gec21.xml` and set `Version` to be `eb36bbf95d7d73b698e4ad24ea1064438f7f82da` (which is sha1sum of the xml file).
-We recommend using sliver type `XOMedium` or larger.
+    * ExoGENI rack: the disk image's `Name` shall be `http://users.cis.fiu.edu/~mobai001/primogeni_exo_image/image_gec21.xml`; the  `Version` shall be `eb36bbf95d7d73b698e4ad24ea1064438f7f82da` (i.e., the sha1sum of the xml file).
+We recommend using the sliver type `XOMedium` or larger.
+    * InstaGENI rack: the disk images depend on location (with names listed below).
+The sliver type should be `emulab-xen`.
+      * Clemson University: `urn:publicid:IDN+instageni.clemson.edu+image+ch-geni-net:primov32instaclemson`
-  * InstaGENI:
+      * Northwestern University: `urn:publicid:IDN+instageni.northwestern.edu+image+ch-geni-net:primov3instanorthwestern`
+      * University of Kentucky: `urn:publicid:IDN+instageni.ku.gpeni.net+image+ch-geni-net:primov31instclemson`
-  * ProtoGENI:
+    * ProtoGENI: *TODO*

-Once the slice has been created, you need to download the Manifest RSpect.
-(If using Flack, one can view the manifest document and then save it to file).
+  * Save the the manifest rspec into a file which you will need for creating the runtime environment.
+(For example, if using Flack, one should be able to view the manifest document and then save it to a file).
+  * In slingshot, `Experiment > Create/Edit Environments`, provide a `Name` for the new environment, select `Geni Slices`, and the click `Add`.
+In the popup window, click `Browse...` to select the manifest file, click `Add` and then `Finish` (three times).

 *---LATER---*